plenoptic-org/plenoptic/docs/reproducibility.md

 ### Breaking change to load in plenoptic 1.2

 Prior to plenoptic 1.2, we were saving python functions and pytorch optimization objects.
-This was incompatible with a breaking change made to :func:`torch.load` in `pytorch` version 2.6.
+This was incompatible with a breaking change made to {func}`torch.load` in `pytorch` version 2.6.
 Unfortunately, there is no way to make an object saved prior to 1.2 compatible with later `plenoptic` releases; see [](compat) for how to extract the outputs of your synthesis.

 ### FutureWarning in load in plenoptic 1.4